 The diocese of Gloucester has links with five other dioceses.
 Click here for more details.
 St Mary's is linked with a parish in one of these, Skinnskatteberg in the diocese of Vasteras in Sweden, and enjoyed a visit from the church choir in October 2009.
 You can read more about the town of Skinnskatteberg at www.skinnskatteberg.se.
 (Google it for an English version.)

 St. Mary's works with the other churches in the village of Charlton Kings.
-These are Holy Apostles, Sacred Hearts, the Baptist church, and Glenfall.
+These are Holy Apostles, Sacred Hearts Roman Catholic Church, and the Baptist church.
 We join together in various services and events (such as the Good Friday Walk of Witness shown here), and also cooperate in many local activities, see below.

 'I sought my soul, but my soul I could not see;